alibaba/arthas/README.md

 If you want to contribute to the Arthas online tutorials, you are welcome to submit pull requests for the Arthas online tutorials.

-Visit https://killercoda.com/creators to learn more about creating Katacoda scenarios.
+Visit https://killercoda.com/creators to learn more about creating Killercoda scenarios.

 For examples of the scenarios folder, visit https://github.com/killercoda/scenario-examples